 - Watch a sporting event.
 Football is mostly over for the year, but there’s always indoor soccer, basketball, and ice hockey to see.
 Ice hockey is my favorite as it’s exciting and fast-paced and there’s something special about the chill in the air as you watch.
 I have always loved a good hockey game.

 - Go to the zoo.
 We are also big zoo fans and visit often.
 Animals that might be lethargic in the summer come out in a big way in the winter and the trip is always very exciting.
 ZooAmerica is a local zoo that’s always fun.
-You can find zoos in your area on this site.
-Make sure you bring along your Wild Zora snacks because zoo food is expensive.

 - Find the ugliest contest.
 This is really fun.
 Divide into teams.
 The challenge is to find the ugliest item possible at a thrift store.
 You might also want to set a dollar limit.
 Everyone will get a big laugh when you compare to see who found the worst thing.